 3. really encourages them to use their imagination.

-I’ve been surprised at how actually taking away a large portion of their toys, has increased their imagination and excitement when I get down a few things here and there.
+I’ve been surprised that taking away a large portion of their toys has increased their imagination and excitement when I get down a few things here and there.
 I call that a win!

-Do you all have any toy tips for keeping interest in current toys and minimizing clutter?
-Share away!
+Do you all have any toy tips for keeping interest in current toys and minimizing clutter, if so share away!